 - Increased efficiency of energy conversion and use.
 Cogeneration is the most effective and efficient form of power generation.

 - Lower emissions to the environment, in particular of CO2, the main greenhouse gas.
-Cogeneration is the single biggest solution to the Kyoto targets.
+Cogeneration is the single biggest solution to the Paris Agreement goals.

 - Large cost savings, providing additional competitiveness for industrial and commercial users, and offering affordable heat for domestic users.